zuto/application-acquisition-submissions-contract/README.md

 # application-acquisition-submissions contract

-This repo contains the .net implementation of the contract for calling the Zuto Application Acquisition Submissions api.
+This repo contains the .net implementation of the contract for calling the Zuto Application Acquisition Submissions API.

 ### Data Contract